trws/flux-security/doc/man5/flux-config-security-sign.rst

 The following keys apply only to the ``curve`` mechanism:

 curve.require-ca
-   A boolean value that determins whether the signing certificate should be validated against a certificate authority before use.
+   A boolean value that determines whether the signing certificate should be validated against a certificate authority before use.

 curve.cert-path